Identification and Recovery of JPEG Files with Missing Fragments

-Next the image is split into blocks, usually 8x8, but again, you need to know the size, and each block (really, each triple of blocks: Y, Cb, Cr) is handled separately from here on out.
+Next the image is split into blocks, usually 8x8, but again, you need to know the size, and each block (really, each triplet of blocks: Y, Cb, Cr) is handled separately from here on out.

 Then there’s something called a DCT – think of it as a reversible mathematical transformation.
 The result is “quantized” – which is a many-to-few mapping; it truncates some of the data (losing the stuff that’s less visible to the human eye first) using a defined table of values.
 This table is typically used image-wide, and is needed to reverse (lossily) the quantization!
-The result is reorderd in a particular way that will typically place runs of zeros together.
+The result is reordered in a particular way that will typically place runs of zeros together.
 It’s RLE-ed.
 Finally, the results of the quantization are Huffman-coded.

 Let’s break that down.